 I like a blend of soy sauce, lime juice, olive oil, Worcestershire sauce, garlic, Italian seasoning, and salt & pepper.
 And I always leave it overnight.

-This cut of meat goes best with vegetables and roasted potatoes for a classic combination.
+This cut of meat goes best with vegetables and roasted potatoes.

 15. Flap Steak